 5.88 Several CAs contain commercial retail properties within their area.
-These include larger centres within Ealing and Acton Town Centres but also a significant number of smaller, local parades, of the Victorian, Edwardian and later 20th century.
-By their very nature these are often located on the busiest streets and thoroughfares and are therefore highly visible; they form prominent features within CAs and often part of the gateway into an area.
+These include larger centres within Ealing and Acton Town Centres but also a significant number of smaller, local Victorian/ Edwardian and later 20th parades.
+Often located on the busiest streets and thoroughfares, they are highly visible; they form prominent features within CAs and gateways into an area.
 Modern or badly executed shopfronts and signage, and older types in poor condition, can therefore ruin an otherwise attractive building(s) and spoil an historic streetscape.